Chart Color Schemes

 Wellard (West) - Bertram is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Wellard (West) - Bertram's dwelling structure, as per the latest Census, consisted of 95.8% houses and 4.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Perth metro's 93.0% houses and 7.0% other dwellings.
+This compares to Perth metro's composition of 93.0% houses and 7.0% other dwellings.
 Home ownership in Wellard (West) - Bertram stood at 9.0%, with the remaining dwellings either mortgaged (62.4%) or rented (28.6%).
-The median monthly mortgage repayment was $1,800, higher than Perth metro's average of $1,724.
-The median weekly rent figure in Wellard (West) - Bertram was $350, compared to Perth metro's $315.
+The median monthly mortgage repayment in the area was $1,800, exceeding Perth metro's average of $1,724.
+Meanwhile, the median weekly rent figure for Wellard (West) - Bertram was recorded at $350, compared to Perth metro's $315.
 Nationally, Wellard (West) - Bertram's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing